Received a notice of action?

 If you decide to defend the claim, you’ll need to complete form 126A, ‘notice of dispute’ and return your form to the court within 21 days.

 The form gives you the chance to explain why you’re defending the claim, which you’ll need to be able to support with evidence.

 We strongly recommend you seek expert legal advice before taking this course of action.

 Defending a claim can be a complex matter, so you need to make sure you’re making the right decision for your situation.

 Once the court receives your completed forms a hearing will be scheduled for your case and a judge will make the final decision.

 If your defence is unsuccessful, the decree will be granted and you’ll receive a CCJ which remains on your credit file for six years and makes it harder to take out further credit.

 Help and advice

-If you’ve received a notice of action for a small claim, call our Helpline or complete our online Debt Remedy tool.
+If you’ve received a notice of action for a small claim, call us or use our online debt advice tool.

 Our expert advisors will put together a personal budget and give you tailored advice on your rights and how to deal with your situation.